johtoleague/Friday/friday/README.md

-- friday.py needs to be fed an executable and optionally a dll and optionally a javascript with your choosing of detection `python friday.py something.exe <dll> <-s virtual.js>`
 - DBI frameworks help with automate analysis
+- Install frida import
 	- `pip3 install frida-tools`
+- friday.py needs to be fed an executable and optionally a dll and optionally a javascript with your choosing of detection `python friday.py something.exe <dll> <-s virtual.js>`

 - with frida-trace, you can quickly intercept APIs of interest
 	- `frida-trace -f <target> -i <module Name>!<functions (s) >`
 	- example `frida-trace -f run.exe -i KERNEL32.DLL!CreateFile*